xlloyd/moviebookingsystem/README.md

   - Delete movies: Administrators can delete movies from the system if they are no longer available.
   - Modify movie details: Administrators can modify the details of existing movies, such as title, price, duration, and available showtimes.
   - View movie information: Administrators can view detailed information about each movie, including its title, price, duration, available showtimes, and the number of booked seats.
-  - View client information: Administrators can view information about the clients who have booked movie tickets, including their names, phone numbers, email addresses, booked seats, and available showtimes.
+  - View user information: Administrators can view information about the users who have booked movie tickets, including their names, phone numbers, email addresses, booked seats, and available showtimes.
-  - Modify client details: Administrators can modify the details of clients, such as their names, phone numbers, email addresses, booked seats, and available showtimes.
+  - Modify user details: Administrators can modify the details of users, such as their names, phone numbers, email addresses, booked seats, and available showtimes.
-  - Delete client information: Administrators can delete client records from the system if necessary.
+  - Delete user information: Administrators can delete user records from the system if necessary.

 - **User Console**: The User Console allows users to book movie tickets:
   - View available movies: Users can view a list of available movies, including their titles, prices, durations, and available showtimes.